sgutermann/twitter-gmgn-bot/README.md

 ## get running

 Obviously clone my repo.
 I had it installed under "/var/opt/" so I hope I do not have too many direkt paths in the script, but you might want to check that first.

+If you have all your X (aka Twitter) API credentials dropped into the twitterbot.env file you may want to test your connection.
+This seemed to be taking some time in my case as I was not clear on APIv2 and APIv1 differences at first.

+Use the testpost.yp for that, it will help :)

 ### cron jobs